spike-js/rfcs/architecture/configuration.md

 - The config should handle default values, and toggle logic (e.g, like sourcemaps being set to `false` if minification is set to `false`).
 - The config should handle resolving the data given to it (either via an async function, function, or object)
 - The config should handle resolving all of the possible routes for a dynamic route, by executing the dynamic route function logic or by validating the array passed to it.
+- The config should handle resolving project dependencies to be converted to web modules, as an object of key value pairs (key/name and path to bundle):
+  - If package.json is present, and `process.env.NODE_ENV !== "production"`, then use `devDependencies` and `dependencies` and `peerDepencencies`
+  - If package.json is present, and `process.env.NODE_ENV !== "production"`, then use `dependencies` and `peerDepenedencies`
+  - If a `dependencies` key is present in the spike config, combine it with the above

 ## Value